unpaid-intern/StampMod/README.md

 1. Ensure [GDWeave](https://github.com/NotNite/GDWeave) is installed and working properly.
 2. Download [for Windows](https://github.com/unpaid-intern/StampMod/releases/download/PurplePuppy-Stamps/PurplePuppy-Stamps.zip)
 3. Extract to `PurplePuppy-Stamps` and be careful to **not rename it**.
-4. **Optionally** download [BlueberryWolfi.API](https://github.com/BlueberryWolf/APIs/releases/latest/download/BlueberryWolfi.APIs.zip) for keybinds and extract the zip to `BlueberryWolfi.APIs`
+4. **Optionally** download [BlueberryWolfi.API](https://github.com/BlueberryWolf/APIs/releases/latest/download/BlueberryWolfi.APIs.zip) for keybinds and extract to `BlueberryWolfi.APIs`
 5. Place folder(s) in `WEBFISHING/GDWeave/Mods/`

 ## Requires: